tjhei/paper-gmg-stokes-data/README.md

 ## Details about the computational setup

-Computations were run on [TACC's Frontera super computer](https://github.com/dealii/dealii).
+Computations were run on [TACC's Frontera supercomputer](https://github.com/dealii/dealii).

 We compiled a Wiki page with [information on how to install ASPECT on Frontera](https://github.com/geodynamics/aspect/wiki/Installation-on-Frontera).